Tom Stoneham

 Thomas William Charles Stoneham FRSA is a British philosopher.
 He has published on a range of topics in metaphysics, epistemology, philosophical logic, and the philosophy of George Berkeley.
-Currently, Stoneham is Professor of Philosophy at the University of York (since August 2008) and Head of the Department of Philosophy at York (since September 2020).
+As of 2023, Stoneham is Professor of Philosophy at the University of York since August 2008 and Head of the Department of Philosophy at York since September 2020.
 He is Honorary Treasurer of the UK Council for Graduate Education (July 2018–present), an Editorial Board member of White Rose University Press, and a member of the AHRC Peer Review College (June 2014–present).

 Early life and education

 Stoneham was privately educated at St Edmund's Preparatory School (1977–80) and Rugby School (1980–85), before going up to Oriel College, Oxford to read PPE (1986–89).
 Stoneham graduated from Oxford with a BA (MA) in 1989 and went on to complete an M.Phil (1991) and Ph.D (1995) at Birkbeck College, London.
 At Birkbeck, Stoneham's doctoral thesis ('On Knowing What I am Thinking') was supervised by Barry C. Smith.